Zyzonix/VSC-FileHeaderComment-v2/README.md

 ```
 You can use your `mit` template above by calling it through 	`Command Pallete` and choose `FileHeaderComment: Select from Available Templates`.

+Remember that all custom variables must be defined within `"*"` in parameters!

 You can set also custom comment prefixes if your language is not automatically detected:

 ```